klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 # Configuration <a id="configuration"></a>

-This page explains the configuration of a single Service Chain Node (SCN).
+This page explains the configuration of a node in a single-node Service Chain.

 ## Creation of a Genesis File <a id="creation-of-a-genesis-file"></a>

-First, you should create new genesis file for your own service chain and initialize all service chain nodes with the same genesis file.
+First, you should create a new genesis file for your own service chain and initialize all service chain nodes with the same genesis file.
 The genesis file of the service chain is different with main chain.
 The `unitPrice` is set to `0` in the example below, but you can change it to the value you want.

-The `genesis.json` examples follow.
+The `genesis.json` example is given below.
 You can find more details in [Genesis JSON](../../genesis.md).

 * `geneis.json` example for a consensus node.
   * The consensus node key is `5d45c852383d12cdb38533cb7369db7ba6c298e4`.